-With a remarkable career spanning over 25 years, Mr Wong has led marketing & sales, operations, and business management for large conglomerates.
-He also served as an APAC Regional Market Manager before joining the group.
+With a remarkable career spanning over 25 years in a large conglomerate, Mr Wong has led marketing & sales, business operations, and management in Power Grid, Electrifications and Automation.
+He was also an APAC Regional Market Manager before joining the Group.

 Mr Wong holds a Diploma in Electrical Engineering and an Advanced Diploma in Strategic Marketing from Singapore Polytechnic.
 Additionally, he also holds a Bachelor of Business Administration degree from the Royal Melbourne Institute of Technology.
+Mr Zahid joined Sanli in 2019 and holds the position of Group Health, Safety and Environment ("HSE") Manager.
+He leads the strategic management of HSE practices across the entire Group.